rich-ramsey/icon-model/readme.md

 The basic folder structure is as follows.

+There is an .Rproj file, which is called '5x5.Rproj'.
+The '5x5' labels refers to the model space, which is a 5x5 grid.

 The **/renv/** folder contains files/folders relevant to package management through renv (see here: https://rstudio.github.io/renv/articles/renv.html).